JeffersonLab/DEMPgen/README.md

 ### Batch_Submission_EIC.sh

 - This script creates and submits batch jobs.
 It is designed for use with the torque queueing system on Lark at the University of Regina.
-However, it could quickly be adapted for use on the JLab iFarm for example if desired.
 The jobs the script creates and submits all execute the Process_EIC.csh script described above.
 This script requries a very similar set of arguments -

   - Arg 1 - NumFiles -> The batch script is designed to run X jobs of Y events, this number is just X, the number of files you want to run
   - Arg 2 - NumEvents -> The number of events thrown for this file, set this to whatever you want to run.
 For reference, with the Pi+/K+ generator, 1B files takes ~1 hour
   - Arg 3 - EBeamE -> The electron beam energy, set this to whatever you want, typically, we use 5, 10 or 18 (the nominal max for the EIC)
   - Arg 4 - HBeamE -> The hadron beam energy, again, set this to whatevr you want.
 Typically we use 41, 100 or 275 (41 and 275 being the nominal min/max)